pyload/pyload/.github/ISSUE_TEMPLATE/plugin_report_next.md

 ---
-name: Bug Report (Plugin)
+name: Plugin Report (pyLoad Next)
 about: Report a plugin failure
 labels: "plugin bug"
+milestone: "pyLoad Next"
-assignees: gammac0de
+assignees: vuolter
 ---

 <!-- ANNOTATIONS LIKE THIS WILL NOT BE VISIBLE IN YOUR TICKET -->